ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_best_practices.rst

 * The :file:`args` file contains a JSON string.
-The string is a dictionary containing the module arguments and other variables that Ansible passes into the module to change it's behaviour.
+The string is a dictionary containing the module arguments and other variables that Ansible passes into the module to change its behaviour.
 If you want to modify the parameters that are passed to the module, this is the file to do it in.

 * The :file:`ansible` directory contains code from :mod:`ansible.module_utils` that is used by the module.
-Ansible includes files for any :`module:`ansible.module_utils` imports in the module but not no files from any other module.
+Ansible includes files for any :`module:`ansible.module_utils` imports in the module but not any files from any other module.
 So if your module uses :mod:`ansible.module_utils.url` Ansible will include it for you, but if your module includes :mod:`requests` then you'll have to make sure that the python requests library is installed on the system before running the